powenyao/powenyao.github.io/_posts/2024-08-28-game-not-rules.md

 ## Final Thoughts

 Maybe when I decide to specifically make a commercial game to make loads of money, I would want to consider more about target audience.
-For now, I think i am more interested in what kind of fun I like, how I can achieve that through different mechanisms and features, and adjust as necessary to include other types of fun at minimal effort to broaden the appeal.
+For now, I think I am more interested in what kind of fun I like, how I can achieve that through different mechanisms and features, and adjust as necessary to include other types of fun at minimal effort to broaden the appeal.